The generalized roof F(1,2,n): Hodge structures and derived categories: Derived embedding and window categories

 The case $m>0$ can be treated by multiplying to the decomposition of Equation \ref{eq:young_diagram_vanishing_lemma} the following diagram:

 In every summand of the decomposition of Equation \ref{eq:young_diagram_vanishing_lemma}, the length of the row above the bar is either equal to the one below or shorter by one box.
-Therefore, by applying the Littlewood--Richardson formula, multiplying with the diagram \ref{eq:young_diagram_symmetric_power} for any positive $m$ gives a non-decreasing weight: hence, by Theorem \ref{thm:borelweilbott}, no cohomology in degree higher than zero. \end{proof}
+Therefore, by applying the Littlewood--Richardson formula, multiplying with the diagram \ref{eq:young_diagram_symmetric_power} for any positive $m$ gives a non-decreasing weight: hence, by Theorem \ref{thm:borelweilbott}, no cohomology can occur in degree higher than zero.\\ \\ The remaining case to consider is the one where $\lambda = (2, \dots, 2)$ and $\lambda' = (1, \dots, 1, 0, \dots, 0)$, i.e.

-\begin{lemma} Consider the vector bundle $\wt T$ on $G(2, V)$ obtained by applying the bar moving to all the direct summands of $T$.
-Then $\pi_+^*\wt T$ is partially tilting, where $\pi_+:X_+\arw G(2, V)$ is the vector bundle projection.
+Each summand has an associated diagram of one of the following shapes (here illustrated for $n=7$):